 HRCI/HRB Joint Funding Scheme

-As each charity announces its call, interested applicants should contact the designated contact point at the respective charity.
+As charities announce calls or invite applications (see up-to-date details here), interested researchers should contact the designated contact point at the respective charity.